 Entering freshmen are encouraged to apply to the Scholar's Award.
 The amount varies from $1000 to $4000 and is renewable four years.
 Eighteen awards are made each year.
 First-time transfer students are also eligible to apply for a Scholar's Award.
 The length of the award varies from one semester to two years.

 The award ranges from $1000 to $4000 per year and can be held in addition to other scholarships, provided that the total does not exceed the cost of attendance.
 The Award will be paid for a maximum of eight semesters if a recipient maintains a 3.25 GPA and remains in good standing in the Honors Program.
-To be considered for an Award, applications must be received by February 1st.
+Scholarship applications will be accepted from January 15th through March 15th, 2015.

 Students receiving Superior Student or Trustees' scholarships are generally not eligible for the Scholar's Stipend, but are welcome as members of the program.